needle-mirror/com.unity.netcode/Documentation~/optimizations.md

 > The above optimizations are applied on the per-chunk level, and they kick in **_after_** a chunks contents have been added to the snapshot.
 Thus, in practice, real send values will be higher.
 > Example: `MaxSendEntities` is set to 100, but you have two chunks, each with 99 entities.
 Thus, you'd actually send 198 entities.

-## Importance Scaling
+## Importance scaling

-The server operates on a fixed bandwidth and sends a single packet with snapshot data of customizable size on every network tick.
-It fills the packet with the entities of the highest importance.
-Several factors determine the importance of the entities: you can specify the base importance per ghost type, which Unity then scales by age.
-You can also supply your own method to scale the importance on a per-chunk basis.
+The server operates with a fixed bandwidth target, and sends a single snapshot packet of customizable size on every network tick.
+It fills this packet with the ghosts with the highest importance, determined by a priority queue of ghost chunks (rebuilt each tick).
+Therefore, importance is determined at the ghost chunk level, not on each instance individually.

+Several factors determine the importance of each ghost chunk:

+* You can specify the base `GhostAuthoringComponent.Importance` per ghost type.
+* Which Netcode for Entities then multiplies by `ticksSinceLastSent` (note: not `ticksSinceLastAcked`), as well as other modifiers, like `GhostSendSystemData.IrrelevantImportanceDownScale` and `GhostSendSystemData.FirstSendImportanceMultiplier`.
+* You can also supply your own method to scale the **Importance** on a per-chunk, per-connection basis, via `GhostImportance.BatchScaleImportanceFunction`.
+For example, this allows you to [deprioritize far away ghosts, in favor of nearby ones](#distance-based-importance).
+* `GhostAuthoringComponent.MaxSendRate` does not directly impact `Importance` values.
+Instead, it is a pre-pass, preventing a ghost chunk from being added to the priority queue at all, for this tick.

-Once a packet is full, the server sends it and the remaining entities are missing from the snapshot.
-Because the age of the entity influences the importance, it is more likely that the server will include those entities in the next snapshot.
-Netcode calculates importance only per chunk, not per entity.
+Once a packet is full, the server sends it, and all remaining ghost entities are simply not sent on this tick - though they are now more likely to be in the next snapshot, thanks to `ticksSinceLastSent` scaling.

+> [!NOTE]
+> Ghost group children do not support `Importance` (nor Relevancy, `MaxSendRate`, Static-Optimization etc.) until they've left the group, [read more here](ghost-groups.md).

 ### Set-up required

 Below is an example of how to set up the built-in distance-based importance scaling.
 If you want to use a custom importance implementation, you can reuse parts of the built-in solution or replace it with your own.

-### GhostImportance
+### `GhostImportance`

-[GhostImportance](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostImportance.html) is the configuration component for setting up importance scaling. `GhostSendSystem` invokes the `ScaleImportanceFunction` only if the `GhostConnectionComponentType` and `GhostImportanceDataType` are created.
+[`GhostImportance`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostImportance.html) is the configuration component for setting up importance scaling. `GhostSendSystem` invokes the `ScaleImportanceFunction` only if the `GhostConnectionComponentType` and `GhostImportanceDataType` are created.

 The fields you can set on this is:
 - `ScaleImportanceFunction` allows you to write and assign a custom scaling function (to scale the importance, with chunk granularity).